jairmilanes/angular-on-fire/README.md

 ## Circle CI Integration
 Circle CI is a widely used job runner, it's easy to manage, integrate and they offer a free account so you can get started right away.
-This requires your project to be hosted on Github.
+This will require your project to be hosted on Github, the default Circle CI configuration can be found at `.circleci/config.yml`.

+Follow the below steps to get started with automated deployments.

 #### Create a Circle CI account
 If you haven't done so, go ahead and get a Circle CI free account  [here](https://circleci.com/integrations/github/ "Github & Circle Ci Integration"), you can log in with your github account to make it even easier to configure.